 All of the above will need to be taken into account when you price up your chosen unit.

 Is It Worth Installing A Wind Generator?

 Given that the model you choose meets the above criteria, if you spend time at sea or at anchor in areas where there are higher than average wind speeds, then a wind generator will be a real advantage.

 The critical factor is estimating what you can expect in terms of amps per day.
 Peak outputs may sound impressive, but only tell part of the story.
 What really matters is what the unit can deliver in a wide range of conditions.
 Practical Sailor carried out a really useful trial (subscription required) a few years ago that should be required reading for anyone considering fitting a wind generator.
 Whilst we’ve seen days when our our Superwind has generated over 100 Ah, equally there have been many days when we’ve seen far less.
 Which is why, in my view, a wind generator should be best considered as part of an integrated supplementary power installation.

-If weight and budget are a constraint, then the Air Breeze has a lot to recommend it.
+If weight and budget are a constraint, then the Air Breeze has a lot to recommend it, as it is light (5.9kg) and relatively inexpensive (US$1195 for the basic unit) and has internal regulation and an off switch.
 Its predecessor, the Air X (400W) probably put more people off installing a wind generator than any other single thing due to the truly awful racket it made when operating, but the manufacturers have really got on top of that.
 By reducing the rotor speed and modifying the blades, the new model is now (at least) tolerably quiet.
 Ultimate power output has been reduced as a result, although in tests it has still performed very well indeed.
-Light (5.9kg) and relatively inexpensive (US$1195 for the basic unit) and with internal regulation and an off switch, it would fit nicely on the arch of the Adventure 40.

 Have you got experience of any of the above models?
 Let us know with a comment.